 SETTLING IN TO SCHOOL

-On the first day of school, children are provided with their timetable / class schedule.
+On the first day of school, students are provided with their timetable / class schedule.

 A good way to connect with other new parents or members of our Shrewsbury Parents Association (S.P.) is to join our New Parents Coffee Morning held in the beginning of each term.
 We will also introduce different departments such us Library, Music and Sports & Activities.